-PPRA Model Notice and Consent/Opt-Out for Specific Activities (LEAs should adopt the following model form as appropriate)
+PPRA Model Notice and Consent/Opt-Out for Specific Activities

 The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C.
 1232h, requires Osmond Community School to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
 These activities include a student survey, analysis, or evaluation that concerns one or more of the following eight areas ("protected information surveys"):